Music Career Finder

 Any Songwriter, Publisher, or publishing company can join a PRO and start earning royalties (you can be a member of only one PRO at a time).
 Many indie musicians (like me) are self-published, so I’m both the Songwriter and Publisher, meaning I earn 100% of every royalty my PRO pays me.

 If you have your own publishing company, it’s a more involved process and will require a fee, depending on the PRO you choose.
+And the publishing company and the songwriter of a song can be registered with different PROs.

-It will probably make the process easier for all of the songwriters of a band to be registered with the same performance rights organization.
+If you’re in a band, it will probably make the process easier for all of the songwriters of a band to be registered with the same performance rights organization.
 But it’s not required.
 So band members who are also the songwriters of a song can register with either ASCAP or BMI, but each individual songwriter can only be registered with one PRO, not both.

 If the band has a publishing company (either self-created or a third party), that publishing company can be registered with both ASCAP and BMI to collect royalties for its songwriters through both PROs.